Casual Basic Minimum Wage in Australia: Laws and Updates

 Key Features

-Cons / Considerations
+Considerations

-Part-Time Workers
+Part-Time

-Casual Workers
+Casual

 Legal Minimum Wage Australia: Your Rights

-• Check your award or enterprise agreement.
+• Check the applicable modern award or enterprise agreement.

 Minimum Wage Adjustments and Updates